GiuffreLab/awx-juniper-ee/README.md

 docker images
 ```

-next you will need to upload the compiled image to Docker Hub.
+next you will need to upload the compiled image to Docker Hub. change `giuffrelab` and the image name you chose to whatever you used

 ```
 docker push giuffrelab/awx-juniper-ee